 Why Are Ants Coming Out Of Your Electrical Outlet?

 It sounds like the stuff of nightmares, but seeing ants coming out of your electrical outlets is pretty common.

 These insects don’t need a ton of room to navigate your home or get behind walls.
 All it takes is a tiny crack or void.
 Once one ant gets in, more are likely to follow!

 You see, ants produce pheromone trails when they find suitable living conditions or food.
 The trail acts as an invisible tie between the scout ant and the rest of the colony.
 Other workers can use it to get into your outlets just like the first one!

 So, why do they go there in the first place?
-Well, these bugs are attracted to dark, tight, and warm spaces.
+Well, these bugs are attracted to dark, tight, and warm spaces (among other things).
 Outlet receptacles, switch boxes, circuit breakers, and other electrical components easily fit the bill.